monarchythe/Python-DSA-Revision-Questions/README.md

 - 713 — Subarray Product Less Than K — "count valid windows" variant, product instead of sum.
 Trickier: how you count matters.
 - 2958 — Longest Subarray With At Most K Frequency — direct extension of LC 904 (limit on freq instead of distinct types)
 - 1438 — Longest Continuous Subarray With Abs Diff ≤ Limit — variable-width but needs a monotonic deque to track min/max efficiently.
 This is the hardest !

+#### Always remeber

+     for longest / largest / maximest  - WINDOW : we will :
+     use inner while loop tp shrink the window till the  condition remains invalid and record lenght outside the inner loop squeeez the window untill it is valid

+     for smallest / minimest - WINDOW : we will :
+     use inner while loop tp shrink the window till the  condition remains valid and record lenght inside the inner loop squeeez the window untill it breaks/is invalid